AIFuture of AIMarketing

 But whether you could detect the slight change in writing tone or not, the evolving capabilities of Generative AI models mean that there is less and less to differentiate between AI-generated and human-generated content.

 However, opinions are quite divided on this issue.
-Some people have strong convictions that AI cannot fully replicate human creativity, or that human-generated content will always be distinguishable from AI-generated content due to its unique creative flair.
+Some people strongly believe that AI cannot fully replicate human creativity, or that human-generated content will always be distinguishable from AI-generated content due to its unique creative flair.
+That doesn’t mean no one will try.
+AI text humanizer tools like Humanize AI are taking on the challenge of making AI text more natural.Ā

-Meanwhile, others take the view that AI is already able to replicate human-generated content to such an accurate degree that it is more or less impossible to tell the difference.
+Meanwhile, others believe that AI can replicate human-generated content to such an accurate degree that it is more or less impossible to tell the difference.
 In support of this latter view is the fact that AI is already widely used by companies for free content creation, by students for school assignments, and in the workplace to pick up human slack.

 Although measures have been taken to try and detect the use of AI in such applications (particularly for school assignments), the evolving capabilities of AI mean that this could well be a losing battle.
 But more to the point, it highlights how difficult it can be to reliably differentiate between AI-generated and human-generated content.